DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 * OpenLab: Improved data cleanup after a site is manually deleted via the Network Admin.
 * OpenLab: Improvements to 404 template.
 * OpenLab: Improved backward compatibility for the display of group contacts.
-* Classic: Improvements to registration page markup for better plugin compatibility.
+* Agency: Improvements to registration page markup for better plugin compatibility.

 = 1.2.2 =
 * OpenLab: Fixed bug that caused Search Results page not to be installed properly on upgrade from 1.1.x.